FemaleInvest/tech-interviews/README.md

-# Full-Stack Engineer Technical Interview
+# Female Invest Technical Interview

 Welcome to the Female Invest technical interview!
 First of all, thank you for taking the time to take it.
 We know it's a tedious and somewhat stressful